Hofls/useful-info/cookbooks/database/relational/generic.md

     * `Pessimistic Locking (SQL)`:
         * `select ... for update` blocks specific record
         * 1 locks, other parallel queries just wait (update, select for update)
+* `Locking queries vs Non locking queries`
+    * Locking queries.
+If bunch of users work with the database, don't run those:
+        * Field update for 5k+ rows.
+If you must - better use batching (e.g. 1k rows per transaction)
+    * Non locking queries.
+Safe to run any time:
+        * New field, new index (with `CONCURRENTLY`), view update
 * It's ok to create indexes on DB even during high load, just add `CONCURRENTLY` (Postgres):
     * CREATE INDEX CONCURRENTLY idx_guest_address_id ON public.guest USING btree (address_id);